nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 ### 2. Buyer List
-You can find the buyer list located at the left section of the window.<br>
+You can find the buyer list located at the left section of the window.<br><br>
 ![Buyer List](images/BuyerList.png)<br><br>
 The __Buyer List__ displays information regarding buyers who are currently stored in Cobb's database.
 The buyer list might not be showing **all* the buyers in the database all the time (see [FAQ](#faq)).